Skip to Content Top

 Step 1: Prep Space

-Before cleaning your roof shingles, it's essential to take some safety precautions.
-First, set up a ladder against your house and anchor it with a ladder lock, anti-slip grips, or another method.
+• First.
+Set up a ladder against your house and anchor it with a ladder lock, anti-slip grips, or another method.
 Anchoring your ladder will help prevent the ladder from slipping while you're on it.
 You can also brace the ladder by setting it up on a solid surface like a patio or driveway.

-Once the ladder is in place, put on your safety goggles, dust mask, and rubber gloves to help protect you from any harmful chemicals or debris that scrubbing could kick up.
-Depending on the landscaping below your roof, you may want to cover your lawn or plants with plastic sheeting, so the moss spores, runoff water and chemicals don't cause damage to your lawn.
-Some recommend spraying diluted dish soap into your lawn to kill any moss spores that could fall from the roof, however, if you do this, consider using natural dish soap to avoid killing your lawn or contaminating the water.
+• Third.
+Depending on the landscaping below your roof, you may want to cover your lawn or plants with plastic sheeting so the moss spores, runoff water, and chemicals don't cause damage to your lawn.
+Some recommend spraying diluted dish soap into your lawn to kill any moss spores that could fall from the roof.
+However, if you do this, consider using natural dish soap to avoid killing your lawn or contaminating the water.

-Step 2: Spray Roof With Water
+Step 2: Spray Roof Moss With Water

 Once you're prepared, it's time to start cleaning your roof.
 Begin by spraying the mossy areas with low-pressure water from a garden hose.
 Soaking the moss will help loosen it, so it's easier to remove.